Batch Policy Learning in Average Reward Markov Decision Processes: Practical Implementation

 In this section, we describe an algorithm to estimate an in-class optimal policy based on our efficient average reward estimator $\Vn^{\pi}$.
 Without loss of generality, we consider a binary-action setting, i.e., $\mathcal{A} = \{0, 1\}$, and the following stochastic parametrized policy class $\Pi$ indexed by $\theta$:

 for some pre-specified constant $c>0$.
 Note that other link functions such as the probit function might be used here instead.
 Here $\| \cdot \|_\infty$ refers to sup-norm in Euclidean space.
-Here we set $\F$ and $\G$ in the estimation of both value and ratio functions to be Reproducing Kernel Hilbert Spaces (RKHSs) associated with Gaussian kernels because of the representer theorem and the property of universal consistency.
+We fix $c = 10$ throughout our paper.
+In addition, we set $\F$ and $\G$ in the estimation of both value and ratio functions to be Reproducing Kernel Hilbert Spaces (RKHSs) associated with Gaussian kernels because of the representer theorem and the property of universal consistency.

 The constraint on $\theta$, $\|\theta\|_{\infty} \leq c$, is used to maintain sufficient stochasticity in our learned policy.
 The stochasticity facilitates the use of $\hat\pi_n$ as a ``warm start" policy for use by an online algorithm with future individuals.
-This warm-start policy will encourage exploration improve the warm-start yet enable the online algorithm to perform well when there is little data.
-A nice side effect is that the restriction on $\theta$ provides a computational stability and can avoid degenerative cases in policy optimization similar to that when using logistic regression in classification problems \citep{friedman2001elements}
+A nice side effect is that the restriction on $\theta$ provides a computational stability and can avoid degenerative cases in policy optimization similar to that when using logistic regression in classification problems \citep{friedman2001elements}.
+As discussed in the introduction, we consider the simple policy class $\Pi$ instead of nonparametric models such as neural networks or tree-based models mainly due to the concern of overfitting.
+In the batch setting, data are limited and often noisy.
+Using flexible function classes for modeling the policy may lead to overfitting and thus the variance of the resulting policy could be very large.
+The use of a simple policy class can reduce the variance while it may induce some possible bias.
+In addition, interpretability is critical in our batch policy learning problem.
+The interpretability of decision tree models are often not very stable, whereas neural networks are not very interpretable.
+Therefore we prefer using this simple policy class $\Pi$.

 To obtain $\hat{\pi}_n \in \Pi$, we solve a multi-level optimization problem \eqref{multi-level optimization}-\eqref{lower level4}.
 Recall a multi-level optimization problem \citep{richardson1995theory} is a optimization problems in which the feasible set is implicitly determined by a sequence of nested optimization problems.
 It typically consists of an upper level optimization task that represents the objective function, and a series of (possibly nested) lower level optimization tasks that represents the feasible set. \underbar{Upper level optimization task}: